How to Sell Your Jewelry Online

 a great deal because all your products get put into their catalog so people can search and find them.
 This helps you get a head start on marketing.

 More tips on getting started:

-- Have jewelry that is unique and high-quality to sell.
+- Make jewelry that is unique and high-quality.
 The web is chock full of people selling stuff.
 You need to differentiate yourself.

-- Decide who would most want to buy the jewelry you are selling.
+- Know who would most want to buy the jewelry you are selling and appeal to them in particular.
 Alternatively, decide who you want

 to sell to, and make jewelry that would appeal to them.
 The point is you don't want to try to

 market diamond hairclips to college students.
 Your product should match your market.

 - Take very clear, appealing photographs of your jewelry.
 This is essential because people can't physically pick up the jewelry so the